Brett Lee: Domestic career

-Lee started playing in the junior teams of his local side, Oak Flats Rats, and gradually worked his way up the ranks.
+Lee started playing in the junior teams of his local team, Oak Flats Rats, and gradually worked his way up the ranks.
 He also played for Middleton cricket before he played first class career.

 At 16 he began playing first grade cricket for Campbelltown, where he managed to claim the wickets of a few New South Wales cricketers, and Mosman, where at one point, he shared the new ball with Shoaib Akhtar and briefly played alongside England batsman Andrew Strauss.

 Lee was called up to the Australian Under 17 & 19 teams.
 In March 1994, he was forced out of the Australian under-19 team to tour India due to stress fractures in his lower back and it forced him to remodel his bowling action to minimise the impact on his back.
 He was awarded a scholarship to attend the AIS Australian Cricket Academy in the 1995–96 season.
 His contemporaries included fellow internationals Jason Gillespie and Mike Hussey.

 Prior to making his first-class debut, Lee played for Mosman in the final of the 1996–97 Sydney Grade Cricket competition.

 Lee was first named in the New South Wales Blues squad as the twelfth man for the 14–16 November match against Queensland in the 1997–98 Sheffield Shield.
 The following week, he made his first-class debut for the Blues against Western Australia and took 3 wickets at 114, including that of the captain Tom Moody.
 It would be his only appearance in the Sheffield Shield for the rest of the season.
 He ended a memorable month by taking a 5-wicket haul in the Sydney grade Limited-Overs Cup final against Bankstown on 30 November.